omnissa-archive/captive-web-view/readme.md

 ## Contributing
 The Captive Web View project team welcomes contributions from the community.
-Before you start working with Captive Web View, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to the [contributing.md](contributing.md) file.

 Check the [documentation/backlog.md](documentation/backlog.md) file for a list